Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/10-ObjectStorage.md

     </figure>

     This screen shows us the snippet for the rclone configuration file (on Linux it is `~/.config/rclone/rclone.conf`).
-Notice that it creates to so-called endpoints.
+Notice that it creates two so-called endpoints.
 In the slide this is `lumi-465001102-private` and `lumi-465001102-public`, for storing buckets and objects which are private or public (i.e., also web-accessible).